Ratul-Chatterjee/Ratul-Chatterjee/README.md

 ## 😎 About Me

 Hi!
-I’m **Ratul Chatterjee**, knowledgable in **Full Stack Web Developer** and **Graphic Designer** with a knack for blending creativity with technology.
-I specialize in building dynamic web applications using various programming languages and modern AI/ML tools.
+I’m **Ratul Chatterjee**,

-Beyond coding, I design sleek **UI/UX** prototypes in Figma and crafting visuals for marketing campaigns.
+**Full Stack Web Developer** and **Graphic Designer** with skills in Python, JavaScript, and modern AI/ML tools for creating interactive web applications.
+Skilled in software development, data analysis, and front-end development.
+Has experience creating visuals for marketing campaigns and UI/UX prototypes in Figma.
+Involved in market research and business development to connect technical solutions with business goals.

 Also currently learning to develop games as a **Game Developer** cause why not.